-48.1 The Executive will consist of the Leader of the Council and eight other members of the Administration together with three members not drawn from the Administration.
+48.1 The Executive will consist of 12 members the Leader of the Council and eight other members of the Administration together with three members not drawn from the Administration.
 The Leader will be the Convener of the Executive.
 The Depute Convener will be appointed by the Executive.
 The members of the Executive drawn from the Administration may be appointed as a portfolio holder by the Council.
-The role and remit of a portfolio holder is as described in the schedule to this section of the standing orders.
+The Leader of the Council will appoint members of the Administration as Portfolio Holders and determine which will sit on the Executives.
+Any portfolio holder not appointed to an Executive may attend and speak on an item which is within their remit but not vote.
+The Leader of the Council will determine the number of portfolio holders to be appointed and their remit.
+The role and remit of a portfolio holder is as described in the schedule to this section of the standing orders together with descriptions of portfolio areas.